 What Should I Pack?

-For this reason, you’ll want to ensure that you’ve got some snacks, warm clothing for when the weather changes, and sunglasses and sunscreen on hotter days.
-You may also want to keep some compact binoculars on hand and a map from the information center.
+For this reason, you’ll want to ensure you have some snacks, warm clothing for when the weather changes, and sunglasses and sunscreen on hotter days.

 How Far In Advance Should I Book?